keboola/component-powerbi-refresh/component_config/component_long_description.md

-The sole purpose of this PowerBI Refresh Application is to create "refresh" requests to the configured datasets within the configured workspace.
+The main purpose of 'PowerBI Refresh' application is to refresh the configured datasets within a PowerBI Workspace.
+Be aware!
+Each 'PowerBI Refresh' application's configuration can only work with one PowerBI Workspace, meaning that if you want to refresh PowerBI datasets from another PowerBI Workspaces, you will have to create a new 'PowerBI Refresh' configuration to send "refresh" requests to the PowerBI Workspace.